Tired Of Overpaying For Software and Subscription / Cloud Based Software?

-I detest the subscription / cloud based software control freaks at all the corporate software companies.
-So If you’re tired of overpaying for subscription based software and all the big brother spying and collecting your personal information and data then I encourage you to look into the following open source software, operating systems and other search engines and web browsers listed on this page.
+Really dislike the subscription/cloud-based software control freaks at all the corporate software companies?
+If you’re tired of overpaying for subscription-based software and all the big brother spying and collecting your personal information and data then I encourage you to look into the following open source software, operating systems, and alternative search engines and web browsers listed on this page.

 Ubuntu is a free and open-source Linux distribution based on Debian.
 Ubuntu is officially released in three editions: Desktop, Server, and Core for the internet of things devices and robots.